venarius/stellar-invictus/README.md

 - ~~Expeditions -> Quiz for loot -> Worker to randomly place hidden Locations in Systems~~
 - ~~Small Description for each item type~~
 - ~~Trading System~~
-- More Ships
+- ~~More Ships~~
 - ~~Faction Bonuses~~
-- Faction Reputation - Unlocks on different levels
+- Faction Reputation - Unlocks on different levels -> Faction Ships
 - ~~About -> Currently empty site~~
 - ~~Warp to Fleet Members~~
 - ~~More different Stations with their own traits -> https://forums.frontier.co.uk/showthread.php/462896-new-station-ideas~~